 Inform yourself about your publishing opportunities with OstDok!

 OstDok is a joint project of the Bayerische Staatsbibliothek, the Collegium Carolinum, the Herder Institute for Historical Research on East Central Europe - Institute of the Leibniz Association and the Leibniz Institute for East and Southeast European Studies, funded by the German Research Foundation from 2009-2015.
-Since 2016, OstDok has been continued and updated as part of the Specialised Information Service for Russian, East and Southeast European Studies.
+Since 2016, OstDok has been continued and further developed as part of the Specialised Information Service for Russian, East and Southeast European Studies.

 We are looking forward to receiving enquiries from research institutions, scientific libraries and publishers who would like to cooperate with us!
-Write to us if you would like to publish your own publications electronically, provide digitized collections, are interested in mutual harvesting, or want to host electronic journals.
+Write to us if you would like to publish your own publications electronically, provide digitised collections, are interested in mutual harvesting, or want to host electronic journals.